Martin graduated from the University of Wales College of Medicine with a Bachelor of Science

 Outside of work and family, Mark still regularly surfs and plays masters water polo.
 View details »

-Hannah graduated in 2009 from Auckland University of Technology with a Bachelor of Health Science in Physiotherapy.
-Since then she has also completed a Post Graduate Diploma in Musuloskeletal Physiotherapy, a Post Graduate Certificate in Western Acupuncture, and a dry needling qualification.
+Nikki graduated from the Auckland University of Technology with a Bachelor of Health Science in Physiotherapy in 2003.
+She has also completed a Masters in Clinical Health Practice (Physiotherapy) with Distinction, and a Post-graduate Certificate in Western Acupuncture.